fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 you.

-Let me just tell you the funniest one: out of the six most frequently typed letters in the english language (or any latin one, though the specific ones are slightly different) - E, T, A, O, I, N - just one is on the homerow.
+Let me just tell you the funniest one: out of the six most frequently typed letters in the English language (or any Latin one, though the specific ones are slightly different) - E, T, A, O, I, N - just one is on the home row.
 In German as well, from the six most common ones - E, N, R, I, T, S - just one can be reached without finger movement.

-Maybe a bit based on that, but most frequent bigram patterns (such as `en` or `th`) require a lot of movement.
-Even more so with trigrams, combinations of three letters.
+Maybe a bit based on that, but most frequent bi-gram patterns (such as `en` or `th`) require a lot of movement.
+Even more so with tri-grams, combinations of three letters.
 This really is a hurdle when typing - they are the main 'elements' giving the typing experience fluidity.